Mermaid Waters

 How does the suburb of Mermaid Waters's income rank nationally?

-The suburb of Mermaid Waters shows a median taxpayer income of $47,845 and an average of $115,415 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
-This is among the top percentile nationally, contrasting with Rest of Qld's median income of $53,146 and average income of $66,593.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Mermaid Waters is exceptionally high nationally, with the median assessed at $47,845 while the average income stands at $115,415.
+This contrasts to Rest of Qld's figures of a median income of $53,146 and an average income of $66,593.
 Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $52,586 (median) and $126,853 (average) as of September 2025.

 What is the disposable income in the suburb of Mermaid Waters?